Tanman1712/startup/README.md

+# Start up deliverable
+Finished most of the html and css.
+It's pretty much all done but there are certain things that will be easier to implement at the same time as the js.
+Like I want to allow users to continue as guests which means instead of the table with their answers appearing in I'd Rather, there will be a message directing them to signin to save progress.

+I really like green which is why I'm basing the color scheme around it but I might update it in the future.

+## Things I want to implement if I have time:
+As mentioned before, continue as guest.
+For some reason I can't remember any of the others so I'll update this later if they come back to me.

 # CSS Simon
 Honestly, I didn't learn a whole lot out of it.
 I learned that I'm not super creative when it comes to changing the css.
 I have no idea how I'm going to handle colors and stuff for the startup